imnd/tachyon/README.md

 - component for publishing js and css resource files.
 - global helper shortcut functions for simplifying access to singletons.

-Tere is also JS library.
-It consists of separated components that can be selectively pluged to the page.
-They are all clearified of whitespaces and glued together in one bundle you can serve up to the browser in a single <script> tag.
-A compressed gzip version also created to reduce traffic.

 The code written in compliance with the PSR-2 standard.
-All PHP and JS code, except datepicker is written by me.

 **MVC микро-PHP-фреймворк**